 The film captures the intensity and brutality of the battle, with fascinating insights from people who were a part of it, but the documentary’s strongest moments come when we learn what it meant to Frazier.
 As we observe the former champion, who claims to have never before watched the fight, sitting in a darkened room, viewing the titanic struggle on a television screen, we realize how haunted Frazier is by what took place that day.
 The conclusion framed by the film is that, tragically, Joe Frazier’s career, legacy and identity remain defined by Futch’s decision and that Joe could never stop wondering what might have been had The Thrilla in Manila not been stopped.

 With the film’s biases and excesses in mind, it is far better to see this documentary as less an accurate take on The Thrilla In Manila and more as a snapshot of Joe Frazier at a particular time and place.
-Why and how Joe ended up with little to show for the millions he made during his career is never explained, but there’s no reason to believe Muhammad Ali had anything to do with that.
+Why and how Joe ended up with so little to show for the millions he made during his career is never explained, but there’s no reason to believe Muhammad Ali had anything to do with that.
 In fact, quite the contrary, as Frazier never collected bigger paydays than when he fought “The Louisville Lip.”
 Further, one has only to visit Youtube and watch different videos of Ali and Frazier appearing together in television specials from the 1970s and 80s to see that Joe was not always so tortured by Ali’s tasteless taunts from years before.
-That Frazier became increasingly resentful as the years passed, there is no doubt, but exactly why remains something of a mystery.
+That Frazier became increasingly bitter and resentful as the years passed, there is no doubt, but exactly why remains something of a mystery.